Single Cell Analyses

-We are pleased to announce the sixth US-based Single Cell Analyses Meeting, which will be held at Cold Spring Harbor Laboratory, New York.
-The meeting will begin with dinner and an evening session on Wednesday November 13, and conclude with lunch on Saturday, November 16, 2019.
+We are pleased to announce the eighth US-based Single Cell Analyses Meeting, which will be held at Cold Spring Harbor Laboratory, New York.
+The meeting will begin with dinner and an evening session on Wednesday, November 8, and conclude with lunch on Saturday, November 11, 2023.

-The CSHL Single Cell Analyses meeting is the oldest single cell biology meeting as this year will mark its 11th anniversary.
+The CSHL Single Cell Analyses meeting is the oldest single-cell biology meeting as this year will mark its 14th anniversary.
 Throughout the years, this meeting alternates its host location between US and CSHL China.
-This meeting assembles leaders in the field, together with junior faculty, postdoctoral fellows and graduate students, to discuss new, cutting-edge developments and techniques in single cell analysis in bacterial, yeast, plant and animal systems.
+This meeting assembles leaders in the field, together with junior faculty, postdoctoral fellows, and graduate students, to discuss new, cutting-edge developments and techniques in single-cell analysis in bacterial, yeast, plant, and animal systems.

 - Evolution and Single Cell Biology

 - Standards and Benchmarks for Single Cell Biology

 Lior Pachter, California Institute of Technology

 Hana El-Samad, Altos Laboratory